neo4j-contrib/neomodel/doc/source/relationships.rst

 =======================

-By default neomodel applies only one relationship instance between two node instances and this is achieved via use of `CREATE UNIQUE`.
+By default neomodel applies only one relationship instance between two node instances and this is achieved via use of `MERGE`.
+(This used to be `CREATE UNIQUE` until Cypher deprecated this command.)

 Relationships and Inheritance
 =============================